Dogs That Don’t Shed: 21 Low-Shedding Breeds You’ll Love

 As their name suggests, Portuguese water dogs were initially bred to assist fishermen who lived along Portugal’s coast in their daily tasks.
 From herding fish into nets to carrying messages from ship to ship, these dogs are trustworthy and hardworking.
 Even to this day, they are sometimes used for water rescue.

 In terms of appearance, Portuguese water dogs have a medium, athletic build.
-The tight curls or waves covering their body shed very little, grouping them with other dogs that are hypoallergenic.
-Although every dog is different, Portuguese water dogs tend to be easier to train and very loyal.6
+The tight curls or waves covering their body shed very little, grouping them with other hypoallergenic dogs.
+Although every dog is different, Portuguese water dogs tend to be easier to train and very loyal.7

 Maltese